Types of User Accounts

 Project Portal accounts

 If your username looks like u12345 (u and a five-digit number), your user account is a Project Portal account.
 You should have received an email from “GWDG HPC Project Portal (hpc-project-service@gwdg.de)” when you were added to the respective project.
 Important things to keep in mind are that these are all project-specific HPC accounts, they are only valid on the actual HPC cluster and are associated with / owned by an AcademicID.
-Within the HPC systems, each of your project-specific users (if you are a member of mutliple projects) is a separate, full user account with it’s own HOME/WORK directories, it’s own quotas and allocation of resources it can use.
+Within the HPC systems, each of your project-specific users (if you are a member of multiple projects) is a separate, full user account with it’s own HOME/WORK directories, it’s own quotas and allocation of resources it can use.

 The AcademicID is your actual username, that you use for other services, either of GWDG or your university, and is used to login to the Project Portal, JupyterHPC, Chat AI or any other service you can connect to without using SSH.
-The AcademicID can not be used to connect to the HPC cluster via SSH directly (unless it is a full employee account of Uni Göttingen, MPG or GWDG and was separately activated as a legacy SCC account, see below).
+The AcademicID can not be used to connect to the HPC cluster via SSH directly (unless it is a full employee account of Uni Göttingen, MPG or GWDG that was separately activated as a legacy SCC account, see below).

 When you log into the Project Portal, you will see an overview of projects you are a member of: